North Wake Church and Baptism

 North Wake Church

 Our next baptism service is Sunday, June 4th, at North Wake Church at 6pm followed by a short time of corporate prayer.
-Also, we will be sharing a potluck dinner together after the baptism.
-Bring a main dish and side or dessert to share.
-Drinks will be provided.

 As part of the service each candidate will have the opportunity to briefly tell his or her story of coming to know Christ.
 Children will be asked more directive questions such as, “Why is it that you want to be baptized?” and “Have you placed your trust in Jesus as your Savior?”
 Please feel free to invite family and friends to witness this celebration, as it is a powerful expression of the grace and mercy of God.